ChetanBhasin/cbopt/content/posts/scheme-in-rust-parsing.md

 This parser is slightly different in the sense that we match the output of the parser and if the output is `#t` or `#f` we map them to boolean values true and false respectively.
 If it's none of those, we map them to an atomic value in our Lisp code.

 We have also introduced the `alt!` macro now which lets you select one of the multiple specified parsers, and use the one that matches.
-Rest of the macro code seems vairly intuitive.
+Rest of the macro code seems fairly intuitive.

 Now that we have atoms, lets try something slightly more complicated.
 Now we can start parsing lists and dotted lists.